European beewolf: Biology

-In the more northerly parts of its distribution the European beewolf is univoltine and the flight period is between mid-July and September.
-In the warmer area in which it occurs there can be more than one generation per year, for example in Central Europe there may be two broods in the summer.
+In the more northerly parts of its distribution, the European beewolf is univoltine and the flight period is between mid-July and September.
+In the warmer areas in which it occurs there can be more than one generation per year, for example, in Central Europe, there may be two broods in the summer.

 Female European beewolves excavate their burrows in sandy soil or in vertical soil faces in open sunny places and these can be up to a metre in length with no less than three and as many as 34 short side tunnels at the end, each of which contains a brood cell.
 The material displaced by the burrowing wasp is flicked behind it as it excavates the nest.
 They nest in aggregations which may have as many as 15,000 burrows.
-The females hunt honeybees Apis mellifera, which are paralysed with the stinger, the female stinging the prey through the articular membranes which are situated behind the front legs, the female then carries the immobilised bee to the nest in flight between the wasp's legs.
+The females hunt honey bees Apis mellifera, which are paralysed with the stinger, the female stings the prey through the articular membranes which are situated behind the front legs, the female then carries the immobilised bee to the nest in flight between the wasp's legs.
 On reaching the nest she often hovers over the entrance before slowly descending into the burrow.
-Each brood cell is provisioned with between one and five honeybees for the larva.
+Each brood cell is provisioned with between one and five honey bees for the larva.
 After the larva has fed sufficiently it spins a cocoon, the cocoon is attached to the wall of the brood cell at its base.
 In cooler regions the larva overwinters and the adults emerge the following summer.
-Other species of bee, other than honeybees, have been reported as prey including Andrena flavipes, Lasioglossum zonulus and Nomada sp in Britain as well as bees of the genera Dasypoda, Halictus and Megachile in continental Europe.
+Other species of bee, other than honey bees, have been reported as prey including Andrena flavipes, Lasioglossum zonulus and Nomada sp in Britain as well as bees of the genera Dasypoda, Halictus and Megachile in continental Europe.
 Each female may collect up to 100 bees during its flight period.